Course Outline

 Requirements

-• A foundational understanding of networking concepts
+• An understanding of fundamental networking concepts for government use.

 Audience

-• IT professionals transitioning into detection engineering roles
+• IT professionals transitioning into detection engineering roles for government entities.

 21 Hours